Rigobert Song Biography: Net Worth, Family, Age, Career Goals, Wife, Death, Height, Photos

 Death

-Rigobert Song is still alive and well in 2023.
+Rigobert Song is still alive and well as of 2023.
 However, he had a near-death experience in 2016 when he suffered a stroke and fell into a coma.

 He was taken to hospital in Yaoundé, where he underwent surgery.
 He was then flown to France, where he received further treatment.

-He recovered after several months and continued his coaching duties.
+He recovered after several months and resumed his coaching work.
 He thanked God and his fans for their prayers and support.

 Argumentative